wheelercj/Aurora/README.md

 A static site generator (SSG) for [zettelkastens](https://blog.viktomas.com/posts/slip-box/).

 Create ready-to-publish HTML files from your markdown files by typing `#published` into them and clicking once!
-[Here's a site that was built with this program.](https://wheelercj.github.io/notes/).
+[Here's a site that was built with this app](https://wheelercj.github.io/notes/).

 ## Features
 * After setup (instructions below), you can add more pages to your site by simply adding the `#published` tag to your markdown files and running this app again.
 * All internal links are converted to HTML regardless of whether they are markdown-style links or zettelkasten-style links.
 * If you have zettelkasten-style links with titles mixed into the rest of the page, they will still be converted correctly.
 For example, if you have a markdown file named `20201221140928.md` and titled `Positive Health`, and one of your other pages contains the text `also see [[20201221140928]] Positive Health for more details`, that will become `also see [Positive Health](20201221140928.md) for more details` (and then that will be converted to HTML).
-This program can figure out the correct format even though there is no indication of where the title ends.
+This app can figure out the correct format even though there is no indication of where the title ends.
 * The settings menu makes the site's title, colors, and other important options easy to customize.
 Also, the CSS and the HTML that wraps each page's content can optionally be customized directly.
 When you generate the site the first time, `style.css`, `header.html`, and `footer.html` will be created and then reused in the future.
 * Three index pages listing all the other pages are automatically populated: categorical, alphabetical, and chronological indexes.
 * Any broken zettelkasten-style links will be detected.
 * Any zettelkasten-style links with outdated titles will be detected.
 * Any file attachments in the #published pages will be automatically copied to the site folder.
 * This app **_never_** makes any changes to the files in the zettelkasten; it only copies the relevant files to the site folder and works with those copies.
-* This program is 100% compatible with [Zettlr](https://www.zettlr.com/)'s default settings for internal links and file names, and may be compatible with other markdown editors as well.
+* This app is 100% compatible with [Zettlr](https://www.zettlr.com/)'s default settings for internal links and file names, and is compatible with many other markdown editors as well.

 Feature requests, contributions, etc. are welcome!